Skip to main content

 During White’s first campaign as the defensive playcaller in 2017, the Hilltoppers enjoyed a historic stretch, holding opponents to their fewest point totals through the season’s first seven games in 15 years and a record over that span in the FBS era.

-The pass defense was also one of the nation’s stingiest in allowing passing touchdowns, as opposing teams found the end zone just 11 times through the air all season against the Hilltoppers, a mark which ranked No. 5 nationally.
+The pass defense was also one of the nation’s stingiest in allowing passing touchdowns, as opposing teams found the end zone just 11 times through the air, a mark which ranked No. 5 nationally.
 The Hilltoppers ranked No. 40 nationally in pass defense – an improvement of 79 spots from the previous season.

 Prior to his arrival in Bowling Green, White spent four seasons as the co-Special Teams Coordinator/Safeties Coach at NC State (2013-16).
 The Wolfpack ranked in the top-30 in total defense in both 2015 and 2016.
-In 2015, NC State was one of only two schools in the FBS to finish in the Top 20 in both Kickoff Return and Punt Return.
-Defensive back Dontae Johnson, a White disciple, was selected in the fourth round of the 2014 NFL Draft by the San Francisco 49ers.
+In 2015, NC State was one of only two schools in the FBS to finish in the Top 20 in both kickoff return and punt return.
+Defensive back Dontae Johnson was selected in the fourth round of the 2014 NFL Draft by the San Francisco 49ers.

 White spent one season in Bowling Green on Willie Taggart’s first staff in 2010 and helped to build the WKU program during the FCS-to-FBS transition.
 He served as the Co-Special Teams Coordinator and Defensive Backs Coach.

-A three-year run at Stanford (2007-09) preceded his first stint on The Hill where he coached the Cardinal defensive backs, including future NFL Pro Bowler Richard Sherman, and future NFL players Michael Thomas, Johnson Bademosi and Delano Howell.
+White had a three-year run at Stanford (2007-09) where he coached the Cardinal defensive backs, including future NFL Pro Bowler Richard Sherman, and future NFL players Michael Thomas, Johnson Bademosi and Delano Howell.
 The Cardinal rose to as high as No. 14 in the polls in 2009 and reached a bowl game for the first time since 2001 that year.

 White’s first coaching stop came as a defensive backs coach at Sanderson (N.C.)
-High School in 2003.
-He also had stints at Western Carolina (2004-05) and Western Michigan (2006).
+High in 2003.
+He also had stints at Western Carolina and Western Michigan.

 Originally from Dunn, N.C., and a 2001 graduate with a degree in sport management from NC State, White and his wife Kelly have two children, Chase and Macy.